2018 NHL Global Series

 Destinations: Switzerland, Sweden and Finland

-The 2009-10 season was the third consecutive the NHL hosted regular-season games overseas as four NHL teams traveled to Europe in the Fall of 2009 to play six exhibition games and four regular-season NHL games in three different European countries over the course of six days.
+The 2009-10 season was the third consecutive the NHL hosted regular-season games overseas as four NHL teams traveled to Europe in the fall of 2009 to play six exhibition games and four regular-season NHL games in three European countries during the course of six days.

 In the 2009 Compuware NHL Premiere series, the Chicago Blackhawks and Florida Panthers played home-and-home games Friday, Oct.
 2, and Saturday, Oct.
 3, in Helsinki, Finland, at Hartwall Areena.
 On those same dates, the Detroit Red Wings and St. Louis Blues played a home-and-home series at Ericsson Globe Arena in Stockholm, Sweden.

 Of note, Finland and Sweden during the 2008-09 season were among the top-ranked countries in terms of overseas visitors to NHL.com.
 The roster of the Detroit Red Wings was comprised of numerous Swedish players, including captain Nicklas Lidstrom, 2008 Conn Smythe Trophy winner Henrik Zetterberg, Johan Franzen, Tomas Holmstrom and Niklas Kronwall.

 Despite the large Stockholm crowds cheering on the Red Wings and their bevy of Swedish-born players, the Blues left Europe with four points in the standings.
 On Oct.
 2, Paul Kariya scored two goals as the St. Louis rallied from a two-goal deficit to beat the Red Wings 4-3 in their opening game of the NHL regular season.The next day they erased another two-goal deficit and beat the Red Wings 5-3 to go home with two victories.